 Car Accident Delayed Shock Symptom 4 – Spinal Shock

 Another kind of delayed shock you can get is a spinal shock.
 The condition occurs during a spinal injury.
-It’s common to have it due to a car accident.
+It’s common to have it due to a car crash.
 This is another extremely serious injury.
 It could come with heart problems, broken vertebrae, sepsis, and other problems.

 Car Accident Delayed Shock Symptom 5 – Other Types of Shock